smwillson/portfolioSite/README.md

 2. Mobile: Google Nexus 5
 3. Tablet: Apple iPad

-* Pictures used in the project are owned by me.
+### NB: Pictures used in the project are owned by me.